Theodor Duesterberg: Der Stahlhelm

 After various disagreements with the party leadership, however, Duesterberg left the DNVP in 1923 and joined the nationalistic and pro-monarchy Der Stahlhelm, which largely consisted of ex-servicemen disgruntled with the Weimar Republic.
 Duesterberg quickly moved through its hierarchy and by 1924 was one of two of its federal leaders (the other being Franz Seldte).
-Together with General Georg Ludwig Rudolf Maercker, Duesterberg was one of the leaders of the extreme anti-Semitic faction within Der Stahlhelm who wanted to ban Jews from joining, and expel all of the current Jewish members.
+Together with General Georg Ludwig Rudolf Maercker, Duesterberg was one of the leaders of the extreme antisemitic faction within Der Stahlhelm who wanted to ban Jews from joining, and expel all of the current Jewish members.
 In March 1924, Maercker and Duesterberg forced Seldte to adopt the "Aryan clause" and expel all Jews from Der Stahlhelm.
 The "Aryan clause" of 1924 was later to serve as the inspiration for similar "Aryan clauses" under the Third Reich, and in particular influenced the War Minister, General Werner von Blomberg in his attempts to keep the Wehrmacht "racially clean".
 Under Duesterberg's leadership, Der Stahlhelm became Germany's largest para-military group.

 In the late 1920s, Duesterberg allied Der Stahlhelm with the Nazi Party and other right wing groups.
 In 1929 Duesterberg campaigned against the Young Plan in the referendum held in November 1929.
 In 1931, Duesterberg played a key role in forcing the referendum on early elections in Prussia, believing this would help polarize German politics by incorporating the moderate right into the "national" camp.
 The leader of the German National People's Party, Alfred Hugenberg had starting in 1929 embarked upon a strategy of polarization aimed at the destruction of the political center in Germany, so that the only alternatives were the Marxist parties in the form of the SPD and KPD and the right-wing "national" parties.
 The failure of the Prussian referendum helped to win Duesterberg away from his strategy of attempting to co-opt the moderate right into the "national" camp, and instead to work for the destruction of the moderate right as Hugenberg advocated.
 In October 1931, Duesterberg allied Der Stahlhelmm with the Nazis, DNVP, and other right wing groups in order to form the Harzburg Front.
 The Harzburg Front attempted to bring about the downfall of Heinrich Brüning and the Weimar Republic, but it eventually dissolved due to Adolf Hitler's unwillingness to subordinate the Nazi Party to such a vast right wing coalition on a long-term basis.
 After the dissolution of the Harzburg Front, Duesterberg continued to lead Der Stahlhelm and maintained the organization's alliance with the DNVP.